Varumayin Niram Sivappu

-Varumaiyin Niram Sivappu is a 1980 Indian Tamil-language satirical drama film written and directed by K. Balachander.
-It was simultaneously shot in Telugu as Aakali Rajyam.
+Varumaiyin Niram Sivappu is a 1980 Indian satirical drama film written and directed by K. Balachander.
+It was simultaneously shot in Tamil and Telugu, with the latter version titled Aakali Rajyam.
 The film stars Kamal Haasan and Sridevi, with Pratap Pothen, R. Dilip and S. Ve.
 Shekher in supporting roles.
 It revolves around a group of three men in Delhi struggling with poverty and unemployment.

 Varumayin Niram Sivappu was released on 6 November 1980, and Aakali Rajyam on 9 January 1981.
 Varumayin Niram Sivappu was a commercial success, winning two Filmfare Awards South and three Tamil Nadu State Film Awards.
 It was remade in Hindi as Zara Si Zindagi (1983) with Haasan reprising his role, and Balachander again directing.

 Plot

 Unemployed man Rangan and another man share a rented house in Delhi, both are Tamils (Telugus in Telugu version).
 Another Tamil (Telugu in Telugu version), Thambu, subsequently joins them for the purpose of searching for a job.
 Rangan is a straightforward person who does not tolerate anything which involves impersonation and deceit.
 Hence, he cannot secure any job which tests his attitude and patience.
 The three share everything they get to eat and suffer from poverty and hunger on most days.
 Rangan meets Devi and offers to carry her luggage until the railway station.
 On reaching there, she offers to pay him, to which Rangan replies that he has no change.
 Devi rebukes him, assuming he is trying to cheat her.
 Angered, Rangan leaves without accepting the money.

 Rangan once chases a man to his house to get back the money which he had looted by lying to him, and stumbles upon Devi.
 The man is Devi's father, who lost all his money betting on horse racing, and now earns a living by cheating the people around him to get money for betting more.
 He cheated Rangan by saying that his daughter had died and needed money to perform the last rites.
 Devi returns the money to Rangan, and she also pays him for carrying her luggage before.
 Devi and Rangan get to know each other better, learning that Rangan is an unemployed, straightforward person and Devi is a small-time stage actress.
 Devi goes to Rangan's house to introduce him to her stage play director, so he can replace an ill actor and earn some money.
 She suggests he finish his lunch before going there, leaving Rangan embarrassed, as there is no food to eat.
 However, he and his roommates pretend to eat a sumptuous meal inside the kitchen.
 But Devi finds out that Rangan and his roommates hardly eat for real.
 Hence, she spends her own money to provide food for them.
 When they are about to eat, Devi's grandmother dies, and they cannot eat the food.